dox-boop/Self-Valet-Parking-and-Obstacle-Avoidance-Vehicle-ESP32/README.md

 ## 6. Sensor Theory & Physics of Operation

 ### A. HC-SR04 Ultrasonic Time-of-Flight (ToF)
-The navigation relies heavily on the Time-of-Flight principle applied to acoustic waves.
 1. **Trigger Phase:** The ESP32 sends a 10-microsecond `HIGH` pulse to the sensor.
 2. **Acoustic Burst:** The transmitter emits an 8-cycle sonic burst at 40 kHz.
 3. **Echo Phase:** The sonic waves bounce off nearby obstacles and return.
 The `ECHO` pin outputs a `HIGH` signal for the exact duration that the sound wave took to travel out and back.
-4. **Mathematical Conversion:** The speed of sound in dry air at 20 degrees Celsius is approximately 343 meters per second (0.0343 cm/us).
+4. **Mathematical Conversion:** The speed of sound in dry air at 20°C is approximately 343 meters per second (0.0343 cm/us).
    `Distance (cm) = (Time in microseconds * 0.0343) / 2`
-   The division by 2 isolates the one-way distance to the obstacle.

 ### B. MPU-6050 Micro-Electro-Mechanical Systems (MEMS)
-The MPU-6050 combines a 3-axis gyroscope and a 3-axis accelerometer on a single silicon die.
-Inside the chip, microscopic proof masses are suspended by silicon springs.
+Inside the MPU-6050 chip, microscopic proof masses are suspended by silicon springs.
 When the vehicle accelerates or rotates, inertia causes these masses to deflect.
 This deflection changes the internal capacitance, which is converted into a voltage, digitized by a 16-bit ADC, and read by the ESP32 over I2C to maintain spatial awareness.

 ---

 ## 7. Software Architecture & State Machine

 The firmware is designed with an O(1) time complexity approach per loop iteration.
-Rather than using blocking functions (like `delay()` which halts the CPU), the system uses time-deltas (`millis()`) and sequential threshold logic to guarantee a high refresh rate.

 The vehicle evaluates its surroundings against strict distance thresholds: `FORWARD_T = 20`, `LEFT_T = 27`, `RIGHT_T = 20`.
+These thresholds ensure the vehicle adjusts its path well before it makes physical contact with the walls.

 ### State Machine Transition Matrix
 1. **State 0 (Parked & Locked):**
    * **Condition:** `parked == true`
    * **Action:** Disregard all navigational logic.
-Check `millis()` against `parkedTime`.
-If 5000ms have passed, poll the Front sensor.
+Wait 5000ms.
 If `Front > 20`, the exit is clear.
-Transition to State 1.
+Transition to State 1 (Unpark).
 2. **State 1 (Enclosure Detection / Parking):**
    * **Condition:** `Front < 20 && Left < 27 && Right < 20`
-   * **Action:** The vehicle has driven into a 3-sided box.
-Halt all motors.
-Set `parked = true`.
-Record time.
-Transition to State 0.
+   * **Action:** The vehicle has detected obstacles in all three directions right around the threshold distance.
+The logic assumes this geometric profile is a parking bay.
+Halt all motors, set `parked = true`.
 3. **State 2 (Dead-End Escape):**
    * **Condition:** `Front < 20 && Left > 35 && Right > 35`
    * **Action:** The vehicle is facing a wall, but both sides are wide open.
-Execute a forced Right Turn to re-orient into an open path.
+Execute a forced Right Turn to re-orient.
 4. **State 3 (Corridor Tracking):**
    * **Condition:** `Left < 27 && Right < 20 && Front > 20`
    * **Action:** The vehicle is perfectly centered between two walls with a clear path ahead.
 Maintain Forward Cruise.